 As an excellent off season alternative to Maston try Horse Butte south of town on National Forest land or Horse Ridge east of Horse Butte on BLM land.
 Horse Ridge is higher elevation and may have more snow.
 These two areas do not have trails that follow old irrigation ditches that collect water like Maston but they still do have puddles here and there in wet conditions.

 The BLM spent a lot of money fixing up the Maston area in 2012-2013.
-There is a new million dollar trail head to the east of the old one on Newcomb Road.
+There is a new high dollar trail head to the east of the old one on Newcomb Road.
 You can't miss it now as there is a sign out on the highway and at the trail head.
 They went all out on this trail head and it appears to have been designed by a landscape architect.
 It is complete with paved ADA paths to picnic tables and a ADA toilet big enough to dress in.
 The extra sturdy new fencing around the whole area should help with the Buffalo problem.
 Word has it that the BLM intends to graze the Maston allotment in the future.
 Please contact the BLM and express your opposition to grazing here.
 If they tell you that cattle grazing is an important part of healthy range management tell them they are full of BS and you would really rather look at tall bunch grass than trampled stubble and cow pies.
 Ask them how much they are or will be making with the grazing fees.
 If you want to see what trails are like when there are a lot of cattle grazing in the area then go ride the Fremont National Recreation Trail west of Summer Lake or the increasingly trashed Gray Butte.
 The trail head on the Cline Falls Highway is now called Juniper.
 The Maston trail head also now has a big parking area for horse trailers but thankfully they are creating a whole new trail system for the horses.